laravel/nova-docs/2.0/filters/defining-filters.md

 public $name = 'Filter Title';
 ```

-If the name of your filter needs to be dynamic, you may create a `name` method on the filter class.
+If the name of your filter needs to be dynamic, you should create a `name` method on the filter class:

 ```php
 /**